July 2, 2019

 “Postpartum depression is the leading complication of childbirth – one out of five women will go on to suffer from a perinatal mood or anxiety disorder, but only seven percent will actually get the care they need,” said Helen Cunning, north regional president and chief development officer, Hackensack University Medical Center Foundation.
 “Like any other illness, postpartum depression requires treatment.
 Realizing this need, we are excited to introduce The Wilderman Center for Maternal Mental Health and grateful for the support of The Wilderman Fund to make this possible.”

 The Wilderman Fund was founded by Aurielle Shatz Wilderman, MA, PMH-C, president, The Wilderman Fund for Maternal Mental Health and her husband Michael J. Wilderman, M.D., FACS, director of Endovascular Surgery, Hackensack University Medical Center, as a response to the scarcity of perinatal mental health care she personally experienced when suffering from extreme illness that nearly cost her life.

 “There is no defined standard of care in perinatal mood and anxiety disorders,” explained Aurielle.
 “With Hackensack Meridian Health, we ensure the best clinical and medical resources possible to provide comprehensive care for patients.
 We are weaving perinatal mental health into the fabric of health care itself.”

-Those interested in giving to The Wilderman Center for Maternal Mental Health can contact Clare Ward at 551-996-3448 or by email at Clare.Ward@hackensackmeridian.org.
+Those interested in supporting the development of The Wilderman Center for Maternal Mental Health can contact Clare Ward, vice president, Principal Giving, Hackensack University Medical Center Foundation, at 551-996-3448 or by email at Clare.Ward@hackensackmeridian.org.